kenpower/TicTacToeRefactoring_Worksheet/readme.md

  So far we score a winning move as 100 and "non-winning" moves as 0.
 How can we choose which "non-winning" move to play?
 One way would be to check if the oppoent could win following a "non-winning" move. if a "non-winning" move allows the opponent to win, the we can score that move as -100.

-Add another feature: (write st first) use the min-max algorithm.
+Add another feature: (write a test first) use the min-max algorithm.
 Instead of just saying "non-wins are all the same," you say "Choose my best move, assuming the opponent makes the move that's worst for me."
 The opponent uses the same rule.
+Write a test to check that it doesn't give me a move which leaves the opponent with a winning move.

  In artificial intelligence circles, the approach we’re using is known as min-max.
 When it’s our turn, we try to maximize our score.
 When it’s the opponent’s turn, they try to minimize our score.
 How is this reflected in this code?
 Is it a “trick”?